vsulako/AFFBWheel/readme.md

 ![ADS1015](images/pedals_ADS1015_basic.png)

 This ADC is relatively slow (~0.3ms per conversion), therefore axes will be read one per loop, resulting in 3x lower reading rate.
 Also, it has fixed voltage references (±2.048V is used), so with 5v VCC potentiometers will have ~10% deadzones at min and max.
-It can be compensated by adding couple of resistors([wiring diagram](images/pedals_ADS1015_resistors.png)) to each potentiometer (start with resistance = 0.1x of potentiometer resistance)
+If you need to use full potentiometer range, it can be compensated by adding couple of resistors([wiring diagram](images/pedals_ADS1015_resistors.png)) to each potentiometer (start with resistance = 1/10 of potentiometer resistance)
 Another option is to provide 4.1v voltage for potentiometers (e.g. with TL431 - [wiring diagram](images/pedals_ADS1015_TL431.png)).

 Changes in config.h: